 Then despite this how to get the handle of the data type task_t from list node field tasks(links)?

-Solution: Calculate the offset of tasks to trace back the base address of the struct task_t instance
+Solution: Calculate the offset to get the base address

 The entry or node in the linked list of task_t is a structure.
 Hence memory allocated to fields of type task_t is contiguous which is assured.
 Then, how about tracing back the base address of the task_t data(instance) by calculating the relative memory offset of the tasks( or tasks.prev or tasks.next which is 8 or 16 bytes on 64 bit processor respectively) to the base address of the task_t data(instance) in which tasks field contains?